isabella232/gimp-book-painting/parametric-brushes.md

 <figcaption><br>A fast sample made in 2013 by Americo Gobbo with Dry Media paint dynamics and parametric brushes.</figcaption>
 </figure>

-## Which is better as classical brush, the parametric or a raster brush?
+## The Parametric and Pictorial Techniques
-The idea to put in evidence these brushes is motivated by the real possibilities of the parametric brushes on GIMP to solve many issues of pictorial techniques with simple and dedicated paint dynamics.
+The idea to put in evidence these brushes is motivated by the real possibilities of the parametric brushes on GIMP to solve many issues of pictorial techniques with a simple and dedicated paint dynamics.

 On GIMP the brush set have a small amount of parametric brushes… why reason?
 Sincerely I do not know, perhaps, many illustrators, concept artists, photographers have been accustomed to see/utilize only raster brushes.
 The main scope of this article is to see the misused of parametric brush on GIMP and to demonstrate how is possible to use the parametric brush with paint dynamics to emulate many kind of media, for instance, the dry media.